View by Product

 You will need the following hardware for screen streaming before you start:

-A source that sends video to Ethernet using VGA2Ethernet.
+A source that sends video frames to the PC over the Ethernet connection using VGA2Ethernet.

 An Ethernet cable connects a PC to the Ethernet during screen streaming.

-Step1: Connect VGA2Ethernet to Video Source and to Ethernet
+Step 1: Connect VGA2Ethernet to the Video Source and to the Ethernet port

 2. Use an Ethernet cable to connect VGA2Ethernet to the Ethernet network.
-This allows sending DVI or VGA over Ethernet.
+This allows sending lossless capture of images DVI, HDMI or VGA over Ethernet/IP

 3. Now connect power adapter to VGA2Ethernet.
 Green LED indicates that the device has started up.
 The Red LED blinks each time the device captures an image and sends it to a PC that is capturing video.

-Step 2: Download VGA2Ethernet Software on PC where Video is Recorded
+Step 2: Download VGA2Ethernet Software to the Capture PC where Video is Recorded

 1. Go to Epiphan’s web site, browse to /products/ and select the VGA2Ethernet product page.